dereckmezquita/dmplot/README.md

 <!-- badges: end -->

-`R` framework written in high-performance `C++` and `ggplot2` for financial and time series data analysis.
+`R` framework written in high-performance `C++` and `ggplot2` for financial, bioinformatics, and time series data analysis.

-The package provides algorithms, functions, `ggplot2` layers and most importantly a framework for working with and analysing financial and time series data.
+The package provides algorithms, functions, `ggplot2` layers and most importantly a framework for working with and analysing financial, bioinformatics, and time series data.

+In short this package is a condensation and accumulation of all of all the knowledge I’ve gathered over the years spurred on by personal curiosity and framed by the need for order with a comprehensive framework.

 ## Installation